What Kind Of Pipe To Use For Dust Collection?

 Static Discharges of PVC Pipes

 PVC is made of plastic.
-Therefore, the static discharge will occur and cause problems.
+Therefore, static discharge will occur and cause problems.

 Even though PVC pipes are grounded, but still problems will occur.